Probiotics may help lower risk of heart disease

 "The findings from the Heart Outcome Prevention Evaluation study showed that a modest reduction of systolic blood pressure by 3.3mm Hg and diastolic blood pressure by 1.4mm Hg was associated with a 22 per cent reduction in relative risk of cardiovascular mortality, heart attack or stroke."

 Dr Sun concluded on her team’s findings by adding, “We believe probiotics might help lower blood pressure by having other positive effects on health, including improving total cholesterol and low-density lipoprotein, or LDL, cholesterol; reducing blood glucose and insulin resistance; and by helping to regulate the hormone system that regulates blood pressure and fluid balance.”

 More research is needed to further understand how probiotics could help to lower heart disease risks and to understand which specific strains are most effective.
 However, initial findings are promising and many people will be interested to see how this progresses as an alternative option, in-light of the controversial new plans to widen statins prescriptions.

-Certain strains in particular have been shown to help with cholesterol management, read more about probiotics for cholesterol here.
+Certain strains in particular have been shown to help with cholesterol management and you can read more about the research here.